Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Results

+For very large storms (RMW $>$ 250 nm), the TCNN model tends to underestimate RMW in both the single- and multi-output designs, likely due to the limited number of training samples representing such large systems.
+On the other hand, retrieving RMW with the vortex tracking method (green column in Fig. \ref{fig:rmw}a could provide a larger overall size, mostly because the MERRA-2 data could barely resolve the TC inner-core region, especially during the early stage of TC development.
+As such, computing RMW directly from the MERRA-2 grid tends to display a strong bias towards a larger TC size, thus causing a larger RMW error.

-It is also important to acknowledge that RMW is among the most uncertain parameters in current best-track datasets, with more consistent records only available since the satellite era.
+We should mention that RMW is among the most uncertain parameters in current best-track datasets, with more consistent records only available since the satellite era.
 Moreover, TC size estimates are subject to various observational constraints such as satellite swath coverage, timing of observations, quadrant sampling, and environmental interference.
 These factors contribute to the high uncertainty of TC size, especially for storms with large RMW.
 Such systems are typically in weaker or less organized phases of development, making their structural characteristics more difficult to constrain based solely on VMAX and PMIN.
-This likely explains the TCNN model’s reduced accuracy in capturing weak systems with large RMW.
+This may explain the TCNN model’s reduced accuracy in capturing weak systems with large RMW as seen in Fig. \ref{fig:rmw}.